Travel During a J-1 Program

 - Valid passport

-- Valid J-1 entry visa
+- Valid J-1 visa*

-If your J-1 visa has expired (or if you do not have a J-1 visa in your passport), you must apply for a J-1 visa at a US consulate outside the US before you return.
-It is not possible to renew your visa from within the US.
-Please take into consideration the time associated with applying for a visa when making your travel plans.
+The J-1 visa in your passport is a travel document that allows you to request entry into the United States from abroad.
+If your J-1 visa has expired (or if you do not have a J-1 visa in your passport), you must apply for a new J-1 visa at a US consulate outside the US before you return.
+It is not possible to obtain a new J-1 visa inside of the US.

 Automatic Visa Revalidation